Lead: What Every Parent Should Know About Lead

 What is lead?

-Lead is a metal with many uses, including some that go back for thousands of years.
+Lead is a naturally occurring metal with many uses, including some that go back for thousands of years.
 The toxic effects of lead have been known for almost as long.
-Lead was used in this country in some paints until 1978 and in gasoline until 1996.
-As lead paint gets old, it often creates dangerous dust and chips that pose a health risk.
-Lead is still found in many places, including some ceramic glazes, home remedies, water pipes, and toys and food cans made in other countries.
+Lead is still found in many places, including some homes built before 1978, ceramic glazes, home remedies, water pipes, metal toys, keys, and food cans and spices from other countries.
+Lead was used in some paints until 1978 and in gasoline until 1996.
+As lead paint ages, it can chip or crumble into dust.
+The paint chips and dust are dangerous and can pose a serious health risk.

 What is lead poisoning?

-Lead poisoning occurs when a person has too much lead in his body, usually from eating something with lead in it or breathing lead dust or fumes.
+Lead poisoning occurs when there is too much lead in a person’s body.
+This is usually caused by eating something with lead in it or breathing lead dust or fumes.
 Children with low levels of lead poisoning may not show any outward signs, but can have long-term problems with learning and behavior.
-Lead harms many different parts of the body, including the brain, kidneys and the blood.
+Lead can harm many different parts of the body, including the brain, kidneys and the blood.
 Severe lead poisoning can cause seizures, coma or death.
 Lead can remain stored in the bones of people who are poisoned as children and cause problems later.

 Who can get lead poisoning?

 Anyone exposed to lead can get lead poisoning, but children and pregnant women are at greatest risk.
-Small children often put their fingers and other things in their mouths, so they are more likely to eat paint chips or dust with lead in it.
+Small children often put their fingers and foreign objects in their mouths, so they are more likely to eat paint chips or dust with lead in it.
 When women are pregnant, lead stored in their bones from past exposure can go into their blood and harm them and their babies.
-Almost one million children in this country between the ages of 1 and 5 have elevated blood lead levels.

 How can you tell if someone has lead poisoning?